Reconstruction of $f(R)$ lagrangian from a massive scalar field: Combination of Power-Law terms as a potential

 The exact form of the scalar field can be written by solving the point-transformed anharmonic oscillator equation giving

 where

 and

-The solution is written in terms of Gauss hypergeometric functions.
-The Hubble and deceleration parameters as a function of redshift is also shown in Fig.(\ref{power_law_hubb}).
-Depending on the choice of $n$ they can provide the correct cosmological dynamics, however, for more a more accurate comment on the cosmological importance of the solutions, one may have to adhere to synamical analysis or supernovae data fitting, which will be addressed elsewhere. \\

-As described in the previous section, the $f(R)$ lagrangian is found by taking the modified Friedmann equation (\ref{fee}).
-However, the general differential equation that results from the above solution turns out to be extremely non-linear, thus making writing a solution for general $n$ non-trivial to write in a closed form.
-Rather, we focus on a particular case of mixed power-law form of potnetial which has gained a lot of interest in gravitational physics over the years.
+The Hubble and deceleration parameters as a function of redshift are shown in Fig. \ref{power_law_hubb}.
+Depending on the choice of $n$ they can provide the correct cosmological dynamics, which may involve the fitting of model parameters against recent data which will be reported in a separate work.
+As described in the previous section, the $f(R)$ Lagrangian is found by taking the modified Friedmann equation (\ref{fee}).
+However, the general differential equation that results from the above solution turns out to be extremely non-linear, making the solution for general $n$ a very non-trivial one to write in a closed form.
+Rather, we focus on a particular case of mixed power-law form of potential which has gained a lot of interest in gravitational physics over the years.